nikolalazarevic011/Wife-Minders/README.md

  -<a href="https://reactjs.org/">React</a>

- -<a href ="https://prettier.io/">Prettier for code readability</a>  https://app.netlify.com/teams/nikolalazarevic95/overview
+ -<a href ="https://prettier.io/">Prettier for code readability</a>

--<a href ="https://app.netlify.com/teams/nikolalazarevic95/overview/">Deploying the website</a>
+-<a href ="https://app.netlify.com/teams/nikolalazarevic95/overview/">Netlify for deploying the website</a>

 <b>⚡ Installation  </b>